Heat loss

 Heat pump guidance

-Any future partner exit goes through /go/ so it can be disclosed and controlled.
-Placeholder destinations are inactive until approved tracked URLs are available.
+Any future partner exit goes through /go/.
+Placeholder destinations stay inactive until approved tracked URLs are available.

 Before quotes